Introduction

 - Fail the operation because the requested state may indicate that the command was created under false preconditions

 The ideal option depends on the use case and the concrete operation.
-Regardless of which option is selected the device must ensure that its local state and the one communicated to Cumulocity IoT remains consistent.
+Regardless of which option is selected the device must ensure that its local state and the one communicated to Cumulocity remains consistent.

 Alarms

 The Alarm tab is always shown for all devices.
 Its content is filled by alarm statuses reported by the device and other sources like analytics or smart rules.
-Devices raise alarms in Cumulocity IoT as they occur.
+Devices raise alarms in Cumulocity as they occur.
 Once the alarm status was resolved the device must also update the status of its created alarm to CLEARED.

 Raising alarms